 In highly competitive markets, like today’s transportation and shipping environment, the need for shipment visibility remains a critical factor to supply chain stability.
-In-transit monitoring is a critical part of omnichannel shipping optimization, especially in tight capacity markets.
+In-transit TMS tracking and monitoring is a critical part of omnichannel shipping optimization, especially in tight capacity markets.

 According to Coyote, spot rates are approximately 14% higher than March 2020 levels at the onset of the e-commerce explosion.
 Contract rates are 12% higher than March 2020 levels, too.
 The price hikes come as container backlogs mount.
 Other factors, including a higher-than-average peak season, are making the problem worse.
 Even if ample trucking capacity exists, a backlog at a port may lead to delays.
 Such delays become major disruptions if not considered at the time of planning a shipment.

 Consumers have plenty of options when they need shipping services, so a single bad experience can lead to a lost customer.
 In-transit visibility means keeping track of shipments in real time, so you can update customers with status reports and actions that are being taken to address issues that may arise.
 This is why an omnimodal TMS is so essential to customer satisfaction within day-to-day transportation management.

 - Uncertainty about processes outdated by real-time status.